[Illustrative composite based on ethnographic research]

 What would change Marcus's calculation?
 Not more aggressive policing.
 Not anti-gang education.
 Not job training alone.
 What would change the calculation: a guaranteed summer job paying $400 per week.
 A year-round job placement program.
 City policy requiring employers to "ban the box."
 Neighborhood investment bringing businesses back.
 Adequate minimum wage so legitimate work pays enough to matter.

-These aren't fantasies—they're evidence-based interventions that work.
-The question is whether we'll implement them.
+These aren't fantasies—they're interventions with real evidence behind them.
+The question is whether we'll implement and evaluate them seriously.

 The policy implications are stark but clear.
-We cannot arrest our way out of gang problems rooted in unemployment.
+We cannot arrest our way out of gang problems rooted partly in unemployment.
 We cannot suppress shadow labor markets without strengthening legitimate labor markets.
-We cannot reduce gang membership without reducing joblessness.
+Reducing joblessness is not sufficient by itself, but it is hard to imagine a durable gang-violence strategy that ignores work.

 What we can do is provide employment—directly, immediately, and at scale.
-The evidence shows this works.
-Summer jobs reduce violence 40-50%.
-Year-round employment reduces gang involvement 30-35%.
-These effects exceed what any enforcement strategy achieves, at a fraction of the cost.
+The evidence shows this approach is promising.
+Summer employment programs have shown significant reductions in violent crime arrests during and shortly after programs.
+Year-round employment support appears associated with gang desistance.
+These effects may exceed what enforcement-only strategies achieve.

-The question isn't whether employment-based approaches work—evidence conclusively demonstrates they do.
-The question is whether we have the political courage to implement them.
-That requires acknowledging uncomfortable truths: that our current approach has failed, that effective policy requires upfront investment in disadvantaged communities, that addressing gang violence means addressing economic inequality.
+The question isn't whether employment-based approaches can work—rigorous evidence shows they can reduce violent-crime arrests in some settings.
+The harder question is how to design, target, sustain, and evaluate them at scale.
+That requires acknowledging uncomfortable truths: that enforcement alone is insufficient, that effective policy requires upfront investment in disadvantaged communities, and that addressing gang violence also means addressing economic inequality.

 Marcus's calculation isn't complicated.
-We can continue policies that will likely lead to his arrest and incarceration.
+We can continue policies that make arrest and incarceration more likely.
 Or we can provide him with a summer job, pathway to year-round employment, and realistic hope for economic mobility.
-The evidence tells us which approach works.
+The evidence points toward the second approach as a necessary part of public safety.
 The choice is ours.

 References